History of the extraterrestrial life debate: Christianity

 The views of the atomists fell under religious scrutiny when Christianity became a prominent religion.
 All Church Fathers who made mention of the idea of the plurality of worlds dismissed it as a heresy.
 The only exception was Origen, who did not believe in many worlds existing at the same time, but rather in worlds that may exist before and after Earth.
 He developed this idea to explain God's apparent lack of purpose and activities before creating the world.
 Augustine of Hippo rejected this idea, proposing that time only manifests in the motion of the material, which means that there was no time "before" the creation because time itself started with it.
 Thomas Aquinas discussed it in his Summa Theologica: according to John 1:10 "the world was made by Him", with "world" in singular, which would mean only one.
 A single world would also mean order, in contrast with the plurality of words held by atomists, who would believe in chance rather than in an "ordaining wisdom" creating it all.
-He cited the Aristotlean thought in his support; On the Heavens had been translated to Latin by Gerard of Cremona a few years before.
+He cited Aristotelian thought as support for this notion; On the Heavens had been translated to Latin by Gerard of Cremona a few years before.
 He also considered that, as God was only one, he would create only one world to mirror his own perfection.
 However, the ideas of Aquinas were banned by the Condemnation of 1277: they considered that God was being analyzed in a very rational way, and that they were close to suggesting that God could not do certain things, such as creating infinite worlds.
 In the following years several scholars discussed the plurality of worlds and maintained that it was not a theological impossibility, even if they rejected it for other reasons.

 William Vorilong was likely the first author to discuss the death and resurrection of Christ in the context of the plurality of worlds.
 He reasoned that if there were people on other worlds they would not be living in sin, because they would not descend from Adam and Eve, but they would still live by virtue of God.
 He assumed that the death of Christ would surely redeem the people of other worlds just as it did for humans on Earth, and did not consider fitting that God would repeatedly manifest at each different world.